Aliases are the URLs assigned to nodes (pages) when they are saved.

 Redirects from external sites to SDP pages

+These are usually used when a site or page is migrated from another CMS to the SDP CMS.
 Redirects on external sites must be made by the administrator of that site.

 A spreadsheet should be prepared listing the old site pages and the SDP CMS URL.
 SDP URLs should be in the following format: /site-#/page-url (example: /site-4/contact).